DIVA: A Dirichlet Process Mixtures Based Incremental Deep Clustering Algorithm via Variational Auto-Encoder: Experiments

-To gain more insight into what individual sub-cluster has learned, we conducted image reconstructions using the components in the DPMM.
-Specifically, we sampled latent variables from each sub-cluster and then fed them to the decoder to rebuild images.
-The generated images from sub-clusters on MNIST (a)-(f) and Fashion-MNIST (g)-(l) are shown in Figure \ref{fig:reconst}.
-The results demonstrate that each sub-cluster is capable of capturing distinct sub-features of the corresponding class.
-For instance, 3 sub-clusters that cluster the digit ``0'' in (a)-(c), have additionally learned different writing style of ``0''.
-Similar conclusions can also be get from other examples.
-In summary, our proposed framework efficiently extracts informative sub-features from rough class labels.
-In particular, when dealing with unknown data features, our framework's disentangled representation learning capability is highly beneficial in uncovering deep information from data samples.
+\textbf{Generative performance.} To gain more insight into what individual sub-cluster has learned, we conducted image reconstructions using the learned components in the DPMM.
+Figure \ref{fig:reconst} presents the generated images from sub-clusters on MNIST (a)-(c), (j)-(l); Fashion-MNIST (d)-(f), (m)-(o); CIFAR-10 (g)-(i), and SVHN (p)-(r).
+The illustrations in Figure \ref{fig:reconst} showcase that DPMM components cluster both coarse labels and sub-features within the ground truth in a hierarchical manner.
+For instance, in the case of MNIST, the three sub-clusters in DPMM capture the digit ``0'' in (a)-(c) while also learning different writing styles of ``0''.
+On CIFAR-10, the clusters capture not only the object but also the color styles of the images.
+Overall, our proposed DIVA can efficiently extract informative sub-features from coarse labels.
+Specifically, when dealing with unknown number of features, DIVA's disentangled representation learning capability is highly beneficial in uncovering deep information from data samples.